-Mark your calendars for the 2014 Lynden Rodeo, which will be held during the Fair.
-Join us at the Fair to enjoy all aspects of the Fair and the Rodeo at the same time.
+Mark your calendars for the 2014 Lynden Rodeo, which will be held during the Fair for the first time this year - Tuesday and Wednesday nights.

 The Lynden PRCA Rodeo began in 2005 and in the years since has hosted many of the biggest names in Rodeo.